-In the wake of the 1997 collapse of the Thai baht and the ensuing financial crisis that crippled the ’Tiger Cub Economies’ of South East Asia, various urban housing projects in Chiang Mai were simply abandoned often mid-construction.
-A number of previously derelict high-rise structures, though, were later revived; one such transformation was the would-be apartment block known as the ’Chiang Mai VIP Tower’ which, after more than a decade of neglect, was duly appropriated, overhauled to a large extent and, in 2008, resurrected as The Trio condo.
+Several previously derelict high-rise structures, though, were later revived; one such transformation was the would-be apartment block known as the Chiang Mai VIP Tower’, which, after more than a decade of neglect, was duly appropriated, overhauled to a large extent and, in 2008, resurrected as The Trio condo.
 Under the administration of the local –and highly regarded- property developer Karnkanok (KKN), The Trio shares the same Chiang Mai real estate portfolio as the newer One+ branded condominiums in addition to those of Baan Suan Greenery Hill, Jed Yod Greenery Hill and, the soon to be completed, Rajapruek Greenery Hill.
-Based on the somewhat overly ambitious design concept “Comfort-Simplicity-Perfection”, The Trio remains to this day a popular choice of condo among foreign visitors not least on account of its considerably larger than average residential units, good upkeep and desirable location.
+Based on the somewhat overly ambitious design concept “Comfort-Simplicity-Perfection”, The Trio remains a popular condo among foreign visitors, not least on account of its considerably more significant than average residential units, good upkeep and desirable location.

 Otherwise, continuing along Huay Kaew Road for a short distance farther lies the northern entrance to Chiang Mai University’s vast main campus set amid natural greenery and featuring a plentiful assortment of student-priced coffee shops, bakeries and food courts, banking and postal services, libraries and sports facilities as well as the visually splendid Ang Kaew lake.
-More or less opposite the entryway to CMU lies Malin Plaza now home to the recently launched’ Chiang Mai Complex’ with its sizeable and wholly inexpensive food court, East Asian restaurants and the vibrant –if heavily trafficked by fashion-conscious Thai adolescents- food and clothing night market, Kad Na Mor.
+More or less opposite the entryway to CMU lies Malin Plaza, now home to the recently launched’ Chiang Mai Complex’ with its sizeable and wholly inexpensive food court, East Asian restaurants and the vibrant –if heavily trafficked by fashion-conscious Thai adolescents- food and clothing night market, Kad Na Mor.
 Beyond which exist the forested slopes of the nearby Doi Suthep-Pui National Park.
 Scarcely any less accessible from The Trio at no more than 10 minutes on foot is Rin Kham Junction and the meeting of the ultra-modern Maya Lifestyle Shopping Centre, the multi-lane Super Highway and the voguish eateries, bars, cafés and retail outlets of Nimmanhaemin Road.
-For a more utilitarian retail experience whilst en route to the historic’ Old City’ of Chiang Mai, the ever-popular Kad Suan Kaew mall is reachable in just 10 to 15 minutes more.
+For a more practical retail experience whilst en route to the historic’ Old City’ of Chiang Mai, the ever-popular Kad Suan Kaew mall is reachable in just 10 to 15 minutes more.

-At 15-storeys in height, The Trio accommodates around 165 voluminously sized residential units with attached private balcony distributed throughout floors four to 15.
-With a city norm of approximately 31 sq m for a studio unit, those at The Trio offer between 45.50 sq m and 60.00 sq m of habitable space; the remaining 1, 2 and 3 bed rooms measure from a still roomy 48.00 sq m to an almost palatial 140.98 sq m.
-Though unfurnished or partly-furnished units do appear sporadically on the market, the overwhelming majority come fully furnished and air-conditioned.
-Nevertheless, individual condos at The Trio represent a real mixed bag with some of the original –now dated, dimly lit and unkempt- condo units still in evidence.
+At 15-storeys in height, The Trio accommodates around 165 voluminously sized residential units with attached private balconies distributed throughout floors four to 15.
+With a city norm of approximately 31 sq m for a studio unit, those at The Trio offer between 45.50 sq m and 60.00 sq m of habitable space; the remaining 1, 2 and 3-bed rooms measure from a still roomy 48.00 sq m to an almost palatial 140.98 sq m.
+Though unfurnished or partly-furnished units appear sporadically on the market, the overwhelming majority come fully furnished and air-conditioned.
+Nevertheless, individual condos at The Trio represent a genuine mixed bag with some of the original –now dated, dimly lit and unkempt- condo units still in evidence.
 Over time, however, many have been completely renovated to a high standard or superior specification boasting every conceivable home comfort though, ultimately, the precise layout, design style, degree and specification of interior fittings and fixtures, variety of electrical appliances and supply of housewares is very much dependent on the whims of the respective condo owner.

-Take a look at our current sales and rental offerings at The Trio condo.
+Please look at our current sales and rental offerings at The Trio condo.